 At the recent National Resolution conference, Weightmans’ family team had the pleasure of listening to Lady Hale, President of the Supreme Court, deliver her eagerly anticipated keynote speech.
 She addressed a 5 point plan for reform advanced by the Times’ Family Matters campaign, acknowledging the need for change within family law and stated such reforms should be welcomed as they would strengthen family responsibilities.

 The Times campaign in November 2017 set out 5 points for change including the much talked about topic of ‘no-fault divorce’.
 In her speech, Lady Hale supported the need for no-fault divorce and stated that “Ireland was fortunate that it had no-fault divorce ever since it had divorce” and that the current English law “exacerbates family conflict entirely unnecessarily”.

-She went onto discuss Scottish law which has a simpler, less acrimonious, divorce procedure by allowing for one year separation with both parties’ consent and two years without.
+She went on to discuss Scottish law which has a simpler, less acrimonious, divorce procedure by allowing for one-year separation with both parties’ consent and two years without.
 As such very few Scottish petitions are issued on behaviour or adultery.